shovin12leo/8x8-LED-Code/README.md

 Overview

 The 8x8 LED matrix module, driven by the MAX7219 IC, allows for dynamic displays of patterns, animations, text, and numbers.
-This guide provides step-by-step instructions to connect the module to an Arduino Uno (Uni R3) and explains various functionalities implemented in the accompanying code.
+This guide provides step-by-step instructions to connect the module to an Arduino Uno (Uno R3) and explains various functionalities implemented in the accompanying code.
 ![WhatsApp Image 2025-01-15 at 21 02 36_a1993f46](https://github.com/user-attachments/assets/5ea47275-0563-4384-8573-4c96c37d2aff)
 Connections